userdashboard/organizations/readme.md

 ## Storage engine

 By default this module will share whatever storage you use for Dashboard.
-You can specify a Dashboard storage module to use instead.
+You can specify an alternate storage module to use instead, or the same module with a separate database.

     ORGANIZATIONS_STORAGE=@userdashboard/storage-mongodb
     ORGANIZATIONS_MONGODB_URL=mongo://localhost:27017/organizations

 # Customizing membership profiles